-Andrew Arrol, one of two Patrons of the Friends of Seafield House, who as Surveyor to York Minster, is in charge of one of the most important and ambitious repair and restoration programmes in the British Isles, says:
+Andrew Arrol, Patron of the Friends of Seafield House, who as Surveyor to York Minster, is in charge of one of the most important and ambitious repair and restoration programmes in the British Isles, said:

 “In my view Seafield House can certainly be saved.
 It is very well built of good durable materials and potential has many years of life ahead of it.”

-Charles Blackett-Ord, a leading structural engineer with long experience of endangered historic buildings who also attended the meeting says:
+Charles Blackett-Ord, a leading structural engineer with long experience of endangered historic buildings who also attended the meeting said: